PELAB-LiU/Text2VQL/dataset_construction/README.md

 python generate_dataset.py --sample 5
 ```

-Build and start docker build environemnt.
-The container contains an eclipse environment with the build dependencies.,
+Build and start docker environemnt.
+The container contains an eclipse environment with the build dependencies and necessary tools to compile the project.
+Furthermore, it creates a vnc server (web-based remote desktop) that allows the inspection and modification of the source code.
 ```bash
 docker build -t eclipse-vnc ../eclipse-rdp docker run -d \